Why has Josh Allen become a disaster in the red zone?

 There have been too many bad balls and bad decisions of late for Allen, and they don’t seem tied to any sort of injury issue.
 This seems more about Allen believing in his own ability to make impossible hero throws in a part of the field where space is compressed, and any fraction of a mistake can explode into Really Bad Things.

-The Bills, seen by many (inclosing yours truly) as a lead-pipe Super Bowl contender, are now 6-3, looking up at the Miami Dolphins and the New England Patriots in the AFC East.
+The Bills, seen by many (inclosing yours truly) as a lead-pipe Super Bowl contender, are now 6-3, looking up at the Miami Dolphins and the New York Jets in the AFC East, with the New England Patriots right on their heels.
 Allen has relatively easy get-well defenses coming up in the Lions and Browns, before he has to deal with the Patriots, who may have the NFL’s best pass defense right now.

 Allen has a long way to go, and a short time to once again become the quarterback we have all expected him to be.
 As long as the red zone disasters continue, the Bills will be in trouble on their way to the top.